aarpon/hrm_docs/docs/user/Administrator.rst

 The **web interface** allows:

 *  the management of users by the system administrator;
-*  the management of parameter sets that all users can copy or use directly;
+*  the management of parameter sets (templates) that all users can copy or use directly;
 *  the creation of deconvolution jobs, including image selection, setting microscopic, restoration and analysis parameters;